zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **/instance/metadata/apiml.routes.${route-prefix}.gatewayUrl**

-    The gatewayUrl parameter specifies the portion of the gateway URL which is replaced by the serviceUrl path part
+    The `gatewayUrl` parameter specifies the portion of the gateway URL which is replaced by the serviceUrl path part

 * **/instance/metadata/apiml.routes.${route-prefix}.serviceUrl**

-    The serviceUrl parameter provides a portion of the service instance URL path which replaces the gatewayUrl part (see `gatewayUrl`).
+    The `serviceUrl` parameter provides a portion of the service instance URL path which replaces the gatewayUrl part (see `gatewayUrl`).

-**Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the gatewayUrl and serviceUrl.
+**Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.
-This prefix must by provided manually when XML configuration is used.
+This prefix must by provided manually when _XML_ configuration is used.

 For detailed information about API ML routing, see [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

-### API Info Parameters - `apiml.apiInfo.`
+### API Info parameters - `apiml.apiInfo.`
 REST services can provide multiple APIs.
 Add API info parameters for each API that your service wants to expose on the API ML.
 These parameters provide information for API (Swagger) documentation.

 The following parameters provide the information properties of a single API:

-where:
 * **/instance/metadata/apiml.apiInfo.${api-index}.apiId**

-    specifies the API identifier that is registered in the API ML installation.
+    Specifies the API identifier that is registered in the API ML installation.
     The API ID uniquely identifies the API in the API ML.
     Multiple services can provide the same API.
 The API ID can be used to locate the same APIs that are provided by different services.
     The creator of the API defines this ID.
     The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.` .

     **Tip:** We recommend that you use your organization as the prefix.

 * **/instance/metadata/apiml.apiInfo.${api-index}.version**

-    specifies the api `version`.
+    Specifies the api `version`.
 This parameter is used to correctly retrieve the API documentation according to requested version of the API.

 * **/instance/metadata/apiml.apiInfo.${api-index}.gatewayUrl**

-    specifies the base path at the API Gateway where the API is available.
+    Specifies the base path at the API Gateway where the API is available.
     Ensure that this value is the same path as the `gatewayUrl` value in the `routes` sections for the routes, which belong to this API.

 * **/instance/metadata/apiml.apiInfo.${api-index}.swaggerUrl**

-    (Optional) specifies the HTTP or HTTPS address where the Swagger JSON document is available.
+    (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.

 * **/instance/metadata/apiInfo/apiml.apiInfo.${api-index}.documentationUrl**

-    (Optional) specifies the link to the external documentation, if necessary.
+    (Optional) Specifies the link to the external documentation, if necessary.
     A link to the external documentation can be included along with the Swagger documentation.

 ## Sending a heartbeat to API Meditation Layer Discovery Service